Juanita Brooks: The Mountain Meadows Massacre

 Brooks' study of diaries and other personal journals enlivened her historiography, and her subsequent works reflected her scrutiny of such sources.
 Brooks went on to write numerous historical articles as well as a variety of family narratives including a biography of her pioneer grandfather Dudley Leavitt and a biography of her sheriff husband, Uncle Will Tells His Story.
 Brooks' notable books on Mormon history include The Mountain Meadows Massacre (1950) and John D. Lee: Zealot, Pioneer Builder, Scapegoat (1961).
 She also edited Hosea Stout's diaries.
 Brooks' book on the Mountain Meadows Massacre broke new ground.
 It was the first comprehensive account of the incident using modern historical methods.
-Juanita would write after the kids were in bed, often starting at 11:00 PM or midnight, and working for a few hours, then sleep but still get up with the family in the morning to get them all off to school and work.
+Juanita would write after the kids were in bed, often starting at 11:00 pm or midnight, and working for a few hours, then sleep but still get up with the family in the morning to get them all off to school and work.
 She would write while they were away by keeping her ironing handy; when someone would come over she would cover the typewriter with ironing and then iron until the visitor left.
 She seemed to have a great deal of ironing, and never seemed to get it finished.
 This inspired Laurel Thatcher Ulrich, a famous historian and professor: "For a young Mormon mother struggling to define an intellectual life, it was great to know that a renowned historian had once hid her typewriter under the ironing.
 Juanita Brooks' example taught me that housewives could be thinkers, too."

-Brooks' interest in the Mountain Meadows Massacre impacted her life in a good way.
-The topic "gave unity to her life very much like the unity a plot gives a novel."
-More importantly, it has led her to receive a grant from the Rockefeller Foundation.
-This helped her to further her research on the Mountain Meadows Massacre and other topics.
+Brooks' interest in the Mountain Meadows Massacre "gave unity to her life very much like the unity a plot gives a novel."
+For the topic, she received a grant from the Rockefeller Foundation that helped her to further her research on the Mountain Meadows Massacre and other topics.

 While living near the area in Southern Utah where the massacre occurred, Brooks investigated the events thoroughly but found no evidence of direct involvement by Brigham Young.
 However, she did charge Young with obstructing the investigation and with provoking the attack through his incendiary rhetoric, calling him "an accessory after the fact."
 Brooks suggested that Young became so fearful of federal invasion that he created a hothouse atmosphere where the militia saw threats everywhere.

-Despite her notoriety within the church, The Mountain Meadows Massacre received resounding critical acclaim, and to this day, it remains the definitive history of the event.
+Despite her notoriety within the church, The Mountain Meadows Massacre received resounding critical acclaim.